Yogesh-Thakare/GOLO_Subscription_API/GOLO_REST_API/README.txt

-			* Paysafe Coding Challenge - Yogesh Thakare *
+			* Coding Challenge - Yogesh Thakare *

 This is Spring Boot based application
 Application can be deployed and viewed on Local: (http://localhost:8090/)